fahad-aleem/Stripe-Payment-Demo-2/README.md

 - To see the supplier dashboard go to /supplier route, all the orders that belongs to that supplier listed there.
 - Supplier can accept, reject and marked the order as deliver from the change status button.
 When he accept the order the order will go into active state.
 - When the supplier marked as delivered, the payment will automatically transferred to the supplier connect account i.e payment flows from our platform to supplier platform.

+## Test Integration With Stripe Dummy Card Number:
+Enter the following card number at the time of purchasing an item.
+4242 4242 4242 4242